CERT-Polska/drakvuf-sandbox/docs/usage/managing_snapshots.rst

 modify-vm0 tool
 ---------------

-Before trying to modify the installation, make sure that all ``drakrun@`` services are stopped and VMs are destroyed.
+Before trying to modify the installation, make sure that all ``drakrun-worker@`` services are stopped and VMs are destroyed.

 Execute ``draksetup modify-vm0 begin`` as root.
 This will run vm-0 and at this point you can connect to VNC and perform the modifications.